 John Simon grew up in Cape Town, South Africa.
 He trained as an economist and moved to the UK in 1965.
-He studied musical composition part-time for four years in London, where his main composition teachers were James Patten (Trinity College of Music) and John Lambert (Royal College of Music).
+He studied musical composition part-time for four years in London, where his composition teachers included James Patten (Trinity College of Music) and John Lambert (Royal College of Music).
 In order to earn a living he entered teaching, becoming Head of Music at the Bishop Ramsay Church of England School in Ruislip in the London Borough of Hillingdon, where he remained for four years.
-This was a prosperous period for music in English schools and he was able to build a successful school symphony orchestra and ran two choirs.
+This was a prosperous period for music in English schools and he was able to build a successful school orchestra and ran two choirs.
 While working in Hillingdon, some of his early compositions received performances at school and borough concerts.

 In 1979 he returned to South Africa at the height of grand apartheid and taught music on the Cape Flats, a predominantly ‘coloured’ area of Cape Town, while at the same time keeping up his creative work as a composer.
-His opposition to apartheid led him to write a number of radical pieces that responded to the events of the time, which made him numerous enemies both inside and outside music.
+His opposition to apartheid led him to write a number of radical pieces that responded to the events of the time, which made him many enemies both within and outside music.
 As a consequence his work was largely ignored, some of it banned by the South African Broadcasting Corporation.
 When Archbishop Desmond Tutu wrote to him in 1987 saying this was a backhand compliment of sorts, it strengthened his resolve to carry on composing.
 The first ‘struggle’ piece, Threnody 1 (subtitled ‘Rage, rage against the dying of the light’), written in 1980 and scored for string orchestra in thirteen parts, was his response to the fatal shooting of a fifteen-year-old boy from an unmarked police vehicle in Cape Town.
 It had to wait until 1992 to receive its first performance.
-Threnody 2 (originally subtitled ‘Steve Biko in Heaven’) for strings, clarinet and timpani, composed in 1981 and dedicated to the memory of Steve Biko, was under embargo at the SABC until 1993 (it was the first piece of serious music to use the anthem ’Nkosi Sikele’ iAfrika as a theme).
+Threnody 2 (originally subtitled ‘Steve Biko in Heaven’) for strings, clarinet and timpani, composed in 1981 and dedicated to the memory of Steve Biko, was under embargo at the SABC until 1993 (it was the first piece of serious music to use the national anthem to be ’Nkosi Sikele’ iAfrika as a theme).
 It has since been widely performed and broadcast, inter alia at the Edinburgh International Festival and the Royal Scottish Academy of Music and Drama in Glasgow.
 His large-scale Requiem for Orchestra (originally entitled ‘Requiem of 1984’), a work in which the Latin words of the mass are ‘sung’ by instruments rather than by voices, received its BBC premiere and first performances under Edward Downes, the work having been commended by Simon Rattle (‘Not only is it extremely professionally and intelligently written, but also deeply felt.
 One hopes that the predictions of the music do not come true.’).
 It has since received many performances and broadcasts.
 Another work in this series of musical responses to apartheid was the pentagonal Violin Concerto, composed between 1981 and 1990, dedicated to the victims of Sharpeville and premiered by the BBC in 1992.
 A further ‘struggle’ piece was completed in 1989 -the symphonic suite Children of the Sun (Los Hijos del Sol), a musical depiction of the conquest of the Incan Empire by the Spanish.
-Here the dark colours of the earlier works give way to lighter shades and a wide variety of melodic ideas.
+Here the dark colours of the earlier works give way to lighter shades and a wider variety of thematic ideas.
 All of these compositions make use of the opposing elements of serialism and tonality, which ensures their contemporary freshness.

 John Simon has written two Piano Concertos.
 His Piano Concerto No 1 is a bravura piece using the dual elements of serialism and tonality.
 It evolved through four versions written between 1969 and 2003.
 The third draft was accepted by the BBC for a premiere in 1991, but the composer withheld it, rewriting it once more before it was finally performed in 2004.
 Although the structure and orchestration changed over the years, the original piano part underwent few changes.
-His Piano Concerto No 2, composed between 1977 and 1979, is a tonal piece in popular contemporary style and was written to appeal to a wider audience.
+His Piano Concerto No 2, composed between 1977 and 1979, is a tonal piece in popular contemporary style and was written to appeal to a broad audience.
 It has received a number of performances and broadcasts.

 The composer’s largest work, his Symphony of 1993-1997, has as its unifying theme the continent of Africa, with its all its vibrancy and rhythm.
-The work’s four movements have all been performed a number of times, although the work has never been played as a whole, perhaps because of the demands it makes on players.
+The work’s four movements have all been performed a number of times, although the work has never been played as a whole, perhaps because of the excessive demands it makes on players.
 It represented a return to full tonality and is unusual in that three of its four movements are in fast tempi.

 His chamber output consists largely of works for solo instruments with piano.
 Most of these pieces have received performances in the United Kingdom, the most significant being his Wind Quintet of 1973, frequently broadcast on BBC Radio 3, and his String Quartet of 2011.